Tarini Khuro

 Tarini Khuro is a fictional character created by Satyajit Ray.
-Literally it means respected uncle Tarini.
+The literal meaning of Tarini Khuro is respected uncle Tarini.
 Khuro in old colloquial Bengali means paternal uncle.
 The full name of Tarini Khuro is Tarini Charan Bandopadhyay.
 Tarini khuro's adventure stories have a touch of supernatural forces in them.
 Ray's earlier creations were Feluda and Professor Shonku.
 This character is central to about fifteen stories written by Ray.

 Character

-Tarini khuro is an aged bachelor living Beniatolla Lane, at College Street in Kolkata (or what was then Calcutta).
+Tarini Khuro is an aged bachelor living Beniatolla Lane, at College Street in Kolkata (or what was then Calcutta).
 He first lived in Dhaka from there he was known to the father of the story-teller (Paltu).
 His full name is Tarini Charan Banerjee (Bengali: তারিণীচরণ ব্যানার্জী).
 He is a very efficient story-teller.
 He tells stories supposedly based on his long professional life.
 The audience is a bunch of 5 young guys.

 The range of the stories are varied — from ghost stories (many of which are not horror stories though) to comedy stories.
-Most of the stories portray the quick wit of Tarini khuro in the face of imminent problems/dangers whereas some stories depict how Tarini khuro had some close shaves by the stroke of luck.
-Tarini khuro has worked fifty six different trades, both business and service trades, in thirty-three cities all over India.
-This has resulted in his unending stock of stories full of strange incidents which can easily surpass two volumes of The Arabian Nights.
+Most of the stories portray the quick wit of Tarini Khuro in the face of imminent problems/dangers whereas some stories depict how Tarini Khuro had some close shaves by the stroke of luck.
+Tarini Khuro worked fifty six different trades, both business and service trades, in thirty-three cities all over India.
+This resulted in his unending stock of stories full of strange incidents which can easily surpass two volumes of The Arabian Nights.
 There is a little exaggeration in his storytelling for the sake of art.
 He has not stayed in the same job for more than a period of one year.
-At the age of 64 he has settled down in a flat in Beniatola Lane in Kolkata.
+At the age of 64 he settled down in a flat in Beniatola Lane in Kolkata.

-It may be observed here that like Premendra Mitra's GhanaDa, Tarini khuro likes to tell tall tales, although unlike GhanaDa, there is no way of ascertaining the veracity of these stories.
-He has had an adventurous life and has (like his creator Ray) largely steered clear from the tremendous political (and social) upheavals that were so much visible in twentieth century India.
-Although Tarini is apparently born in a Bengali middle class family and is well-to-do in terms of inheritance and social networks, he seeks out occupations all over India (in other words, he does not limit himself to Bengal) for the sheer joy of doing so.
-And although it is clear that he does not enjoy the benefits of a pensionable service or an annuity or insurance policy, he has to tell tales to get his afternoon tea and snacks.
-His audience consists of five school children in a middle class dual income Bengali family, who do not have time to spend with their children during the afternoons or evening.
+Similarly to Premendra Mitra's GhanaDa, Tarini Khuro enjoys telling tall tales, although unlike GhanaDa, there was no way of ascertaining the veracity of these stories.
+He has had an adventurous life and largely avoided the tremendous political (and social) upheavals in twentieth century India.
+Tarini was born in a Bengali middle class family and was well-to-do in terms of inheritance and social networks, although he seeks out occupations all over India (in other words, he does not limit himself to Bengal).
+He regularly tells tales in order to get his afternoon tea and snacks due to his lack of a pensionable income.
+His audience consists of five school children in a middle class dual income Bengali family, who did not have time to spend with their children during the afternoons or evening.